 Once your salsa is cooked it is time to place the mixture into your sterilized jars.
 Bring your pot over to a nice flat surface and place a kitchen towel under the pot.
 Place a jar in the funnel on top next to the pot and begin ladling the hot salsa into the jars.
 Make sure to wipe each jar’s top clean with a kitchen towel.

 Capping and Processing The Garden Salsa

 Now place the cap on each jar using a magnetic lid lifter.
 Apply jar bands to each jar until hand tight.
 Place each jar into the canning tray.
-Bring your water to a boil and submerge the jars into the canner and place lip on top of the pot and boiled for 15 minutes.
+Bring your water to a boil and submerge the jars into the canner and place the lip on top of the pot and boiled for 15 minutes.

 Date, Label and Enjoy

 Once your 15 minutes is over, allow your jars to cool a bit.
 Then remove them with your coated jar lifter and allow to cool on a towel overnight.
 I like to place a kitchen towel on top of the jars to allow them to cool slowly.
 I find it helps in the sealing process.
-You should hear the lids start pinging that means your jars are sealing.
+You should hear the lids start pinging which means your jars are sealing.
 Once your jars have cooled, remove your bands to make sure you have a good seal.
 If you have one that did not seal properly place it into the refrigerator and eat as a snack.